 Importance of museums in tourism

-Looking at the different museums it’s easy to see why people would be inclined to visit them.
+Looking at the different museums it’s easy to see why people like to visit museums.
 Add special events, creative marketing and interesting exhibits, and you got yourself a worthy attraction.
 It’s easy to see the importance of museums in tourism as they draw people in.

 So what about you?
-Are you a museum person?
+Do you visit museums when you travel?
 What has been your favourite one so far?